Alina-Tsvetkova/Productivity-Tracker/README.md

-The “Productivity” application gives a tool for time management based on the Pomodoro technique.
+The “Productivity Tracker” application gives a tool for time management based on the Pomodoro technique.
 User can use the app to create a task list, adding a short description and the estimated number of Pomodoros needed for the task.
 Also, user can start, stop and reset the timer for your Productivity, short and long break, and in the settings user can alter the lengths of each time period.